wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 to the house's owner.
 Now, by presenting an irrefutable truth and supporting evidence you can establish the claim of robbery.

 Deductive systems work the same way.
 You establish a truth using statements assumed to be true, called axioms and you also use some inference rules to support your claim.
-The Gentzen system is remarkably simple.
-It offers just one axiom and a few rules of inference, yet with these, you can prove complex propositional fomrulas.
+The Gentzen system is remarkably simple in that it offers just one axiom and a few rules of inference, yet with these, you can prove complex propositional fomrulas.
 There’s a certain beauty in seeing a simple system—built on a single axiom and a handful of rules—solving complex tasks with unshakable logical coherence.